Zahid Mahmood

-Zahid Mahmood (born 20 March 1988) is a Pakistani cricketer who plays for Southern Punjab.
-He made his international debut for the Pakistan cricket team in February 2021.
+Zahid Mahmood (Sindhi: زاهد محمود ڀٽي; born 20 March 1988) is a Pakistani cricketer who plays for Southern Punjab.
+He made his international debut for the Pakistan cricket team in February 2021 in a T20I against South Africa.
 He made his Test debut against England in December 2022.

 Early life and education

-He was born in Dadu to a father who is a retired government servant from NADRA.
-He received his early education from Ustad Bukhari Degree College.
+He was born in Dadu to a father who is a retired government employee from NADRA.
+He received his early education from Ustad Bukhari Degree College, in Dadu, Sindh.

 He also holds a degree in physical education from University of Sindh.

 Domestic career

 He made his first-class debut for Hyderabad in the 2009–10 Quaid-e-Azam Trophy on 9 November 2009, making a duck in the first innings and finishing 16 not out in the second.
 He finished his maiden first-class season with twenty-nine runs and four wickets from three matches.
 He made his List A debut for Hyderabad in the Royal Bank of Scotland Cup in the 2009–10 season, taking two wickets.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2020, during the first round of matches in the 2020–21 Quaid-e-Azam Trophy, Zahid took his 100th wicket in first-class cricket.
 In the same game he also took his first ten-wicket match haul.
 In December 2020, he was shortlisted as one of the Domestic Cricketers of the Year for the 2020 PCB Awards.